xlab-si/emmy/README.md

 The crypto primitives and schemes (schemes are primitives combined in some more complex protocol) supported by emmy are listed in the table below.
 ZKP primitives and schemes are collected in `crypto/zkp/primitives` and `crypto/zkp/schemes` respectively.
-Client-server communication via gRPC which enable execution of ZKPs over the internet is in `client` and `server` packages.
+Client-server communication code (based on gRPC) which enables execution of ZKPs over the internet is in `client` and `server` packages.

 >**Note**: &#8484;<sub>p</sub> = multiplicative group of integers modulo prime p, EC = Elliptic Curve, ZKP = Zero Knowledge Proof, ZKPOK = Zero Knowledge Proof Of Knowledge